roblevay/MDP080/3a_joins.md

 ORDER BY c.CustomerID;
 ```

-Show only customers with no orders:
+Modify the query to return only customers who have not placed any orders:

 ```sql
 SELECT c.FirstName, c.LastName, oh.PurchaseOrderNumber